 In my experience, whenever I do my own haircut on board, people always ask me who did it.

 Then they try to give the fate of their heads into my hands.
 But before agreeing with their offer, I tell them not to expect too much, hair included.

 Too bad I don’t have a skill for this.
 But to those guys who know haircutting, I often hear them earn ten to twenty dollars per head especially if the Big Four (Capt., CE, CM, and 2E) are their customers.

-Other crews offer similar amounts as well and still some go the extra mile by giving food stuffs like chocolates, soft drinks, beer, a treat during shore leave, and many others.
+Other crews offer similar amounts as well and still, some go the extra mile by giving food stuff like chocolates, soft drinks, beer, a treat during shore leave, and many others.

 “What if they don’t pay me squarely or not pay me at all?”